MarcoEidinger/swift-package-os-example/README.md

 - **PR utilities** like automatic rebase which can be triggered by [commenting PR](https://github.com/cirrus-actions/rebase); powered by GitHub action
 - Use **templates** for issues and pull requests, see [ISSUE_TEMPLATE.md](./.github/ISSUE_TEMPLATE.md) and [PULL_REQUEST_TEMPLATE.md](./.github/PULL_REQUEST_TEMPLATE.md)
 - Define code owners which get automatically requested for code review on a pull request, see [CODEOWNERS](./.github/CODEOWNERS)
-- **Automatic versioning and changelog generation** with help of conventional commits and [tooling](https://github.com/conventional-changelog/standard-version)
+- **Automatic versioning and changelog generation** with the help of conventional commits and [tooling](https://github.com/conventional-changelog/standard-version)

 FYI: the first release was created manually with command